axieinfinity/ronin-documentation/docs/CONTRIBUTING.md

 An explanation topic works well when:

-* It answers questions "What is this?", "Why should I use it?", "How does it work?"
+* It answers questions "What is this?," "Why should I use it?," "How does it work?"
 * It gives context to a subject or topic that your readers might not have.
 * It provides essential facts, background, and diagrams to help your readers